dvillevald/tv_remote_google_voice_aiy/README.md

 $ sudo /etc/init.d/lirc start
 ```

 You can use two or more remote controls (I used two - TV and Roku) with *irrecord*.
 In my case TV remote generated a single command (e.g. 0x42BD807F) while Roku - two (e.g. 0x5743C03F 0x5743C13E.)
-You can find my lircd.conf file [here]()
+You can find my lircd.conf file [here](https://github.com/dvillevald/tv_remote_google_voice_aiy/blob/master/code/lircd.conf).

 - Once you’ve completed a remote configuration file and saved/added it to */etc/lirc/lircd.conf* you can try testing the IR LED.
 We’ll be using the [irsend](http://www.lirc.org/html/irsend.html) application that comes with LIRC to facilitate sending commands from command line.
 You’ll definitely want to check out the documentation to learn more about the options irsend has.

-Here are the commands I ran to test my IR LED (using the “/home/pi/lircd.conf” remote configuration file I created):
+Here are the commands I ran to test my IR LED (I am using the name “/home/pi/lircd.conf” for the remote configuration file I created [here](https://github.com/dvillevald/tv_remote_google_voice_aiy/blob/master/code/lircd.conf)):

 ```
-# List all of the commands that LIRC knows for 'Roku'
+# List all of the commands that LIRC knows for '/home/pi/lircd.conf'
 $ irsend LIST /home/pi/lircd.conf ""

 # Send the KEY_POWER command once